chirprush/schore/README.md

 I don't have a way of testing the build process on Windows as of now, so this is entirely blind and should be taken with a grain of salt.

 First, you'll need to install developmental headers for SDL2 as well as `pkg-config`.
-Then run the makefile just like shown in the linux section.
+Afterwards, you can run the makefile just like shown in the linux section.